 When a student first enrolls in school, they may be excited about the prospects of new opportunities and a bright future.
 However, as the financial realities of the modern world sink in, this happy picture can become bleak.
 Tough job markets and thousands of dollars of student loan debt can leave a person feeling as though they have no way to get started on that life they dreamed about.
 However, there are some solutions available.

 If you’re facing tough times as a student or a recent graduate, you’re not alone.
 Debt negotiation or bankruptcy may be able to help you better manage your various financial obligations.
-To discuss your options further, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC by calling (205) 324-4000 today.
+To discuss your options further, contact the Birmingham bankruptcy lawyers of [firm-name] by calling [phone-number] today.

 The following facts should be considered by students and graduates when considering their bankruptcy options: